What Is a Bear Trap in Trading?

 Prompted by a bearish signal, traders enter short positions, expecting price to continue falling.
 However, the downward trend is not sustained and short sellers become caught in the bear trap, incurring losses as the price unexpectedly heads upwards once again.

 Bear traps happen when market analysis sends you in the wrong direction.
 Amongst other things, the scenario highlights the importance of having a sound risk management strategy in place before entering the market.
+Although it should be noted that a risk management strategy does not eliminate the risks involved with trading.

 Bull Traps